scalation/scalation_kernel/INSTALL.md

 $ export SCALATION_JARS=$(find /path/to/scalation_models/lib | grep .jar | paste -sd ":" -)
 ```

-To install **Scalation Kernel** from PyPI, you can use the commands:
+To install **Scalation Kernel** from PyPI, you can use the following
+commands:

 ```
 $ python3 -m pip install -U scalation_kernel